February 11, 2017

 - When to stop driving

 These tips can help diffuse difficult situations more effectively and respectfully:

 - Try negotiating a safe alternative for an issue such as driving, like reducing driving time to short, local trips taken during daylight hours only.

 - Start with small suggestions that may be more tolerable to seniors, such as adding no-slip strips to the bathtub, moving cords away from walkways or taping down rugs.

 - Respect a senior’s wishes, without compromising safety.
 A more successful outcome can often be achieved by asking for the senior’s input without speaking down to him or her.

 - Put yourself in the senior’s shoes.
 How would you want to be treated and how would you feel in a similar circumstance?

 - However, if there are safety or health concerns, do not hesitate to contact the senior’s physician or a social worker.

 And keep in mind that sometimes, intense discussions such as these are often better received through an objective third party or in the presence of a trusted medical professional or clergy member.
 Need more tips for initiating tough discussions with seniors, without fear of senior bullying?
-Contact Continuum, the top St. Louis home care agency, at 314-863-9912 for trusted, professional assistance in keeping your elderly loved ones safe, while allowing them to remain as independent as possible where they’re most comfortable – at home.
+Contact Continuum, the top provider of home care in Chesterfield and the surrounding areas, at 314-863-9912 for trusted, professional assistance in keeping your elderly loved ones safe, while allowing them to remain as independent as possible where they’re most comfortable – at home.